awsdocs/amazon-sqs-developer-guide/doc_source/welcome.md

 # What is Amazon Simple Queue Service?<a name="welcome"></a>

 Amazon Simple Queue Service \(Amazon SQS\) offers a secure, durable, and available hosted queue that lets you integrate and decouple distributed software systems and components\.
-Amazon SQS offers common middleware constructs such as *dead\-letter queues* and *poison\-pill messages*\.
+Amazon SQS offers common constructs such as [dead\-letter queues](sqs-dead-letter-queues.md) and [cost allocation tags](sqs-queue-tags.md)\.
 It provides a generic web services API and it can be accessed by any programming language that the AWS SDK supports\.

 Amazon SQS supports both [standard](standard-queues.md) and [FIFO queues](FIFO-queues.md)\.
 For more information, see [What Type of Queue Do I Need?](#sqs-queue-types)